 To find out the fees for the degree you're interested in, please use the University's Postgraduate Taught Tuition Fees tool.

-We have over 100 scholarships worth £10,000 available to fund talented new postgraduate students in 2018.
+We're offering over 100 scholarships worth £10,000 available to fund talented students starting a postgraduate taught course in 2019.

 The scholarships are for students who meet at least one of our widening participation criteria and/or students who achieve a first in their undergraduate degree.
-If your application is successful you can use the scholarship towards fees or living expenses, the choice is yours.
+Successful applicants are able to use the scholarship towards fees or living expenses.

 Please note the following courses are not eligible: Postgraduate Certificate in International Criminology; Graduate Diploma in Law.

 The Law Society Diversity Access Scheme (DAS) aims to increase social diversity in the legal profession by supporting promising entrants from disadvantaged backgrounds or those who face exceptional obstacles to qualification.
 It provides awardees with: funding for up to the full cost of your LPC fees; a professional mentor to help answer your questions about starting a career in law; and work experience placements, brokered through the Law Society.

 Previously studied with us?
 Our graduates can take advantage of a 10% discount on tuition fees thanks to our Alumni Rewards scheme.

 View the 'International students' tab for funding opportunities offered by the School and the University of Sheffield.